 You should avoid borrowing more money than you need, and you should form a concrete plan for how you’ll use the funds.

 Entrepreneurship often means making personal sacrifices for the sake of your business, and money is no exception.
 Nicole Pomije, the serial entrepreneur behind NB Talent Services and The Cookie Cups, was carrying a lot of credit card debt when she started her first business.
 She soon realized it was necessary to cut down on her personal expenses to grow her company.

 “When you are starting a new business, you are going to have a lot of expenses to consider, which can be harder when you are in debt,” Pomije told Business News Daily.
 “By keeping your bills low, you will save yourself a headache and free up the extra cash you need to invest in the new business.”

-While Pomije relocated from notoriously expensive New York City to Minneapolis to cut down on her bills, there are some less drastic ways you can pare down your expenses.
-For example, smart meal planning can reduce your reliance on pricey restaurants and takeout food, and refinancing your car or home loans can lower your interest and payments.
-Eliminating or scaling back your use of subscription-based television services can also add up to significant savings, as can finding a cheaper mobile phone plan.
+While Pomije relocated from notoriously expensive New York City to Minneapolis to cut down on her bills, there are less drastic ways you can pare down your expenses.
+For example, smart meal planning reduces your reliance on pricey restaurants and takeout, and refinancing your car or home loans can lower your interest and payments.
+Eliminating or scaling back your use of subscription-based television services can also add up to significant savings, as can finding a cheaper cell phone plan.

-You won’t get rich from a side hustle, but taking on one or more can help you reduce your debt faster and/or provide cash to fund your business, said Peter Koch, co-founder of DollarSanity.
+You won’t get rich from a side gig, but taking on one or more can help you reduce your debt faster and provide cash to fund your business, said Peter Koch, co-founder of DollarSanity.